Did You Know These Secrets to Optimizing Video Thumbnails?

 Key points to consider when using the rule of thirds:

-• Focus on Focal Points: Place the main subject of your thumbnail at one of the intersection points to naturally attract viewers' eyes.
+• Focus on Focal Points: Put the main thing in your thumbnail at one of the spots where lines cross.
+This will help draw people’s eyes.

 Crafting Engaging Titles to Complement Your Thumbnails